 High level illustration

 Figure 1 shows control signaling for NADC by using media independent service messages.
-Information server provides configuration information for an MN’s peer.
-The configuration information of information server can be requested by MNs and PoS.
+Information Server provides configuration information for an MN’s peer.
+The configuration information of Information Server can be requested by MNs and PoS.
 PoS controls MNs’ connection of D2D communication by requesting MN to select D2D communication and assigning radio resource for D2D communication.
 NADC provider can operate its own PoS, and NADC PoS can communicate with other PoSes.
+MN and its peer, NADC PoS, and Information Server are equipped with MIS function (MISF) and the following assumptions apply to Fig. 1.

 MN’s peer can provide communication service that the MN wants to receive.